Mutual Theory of Mind for Human-AI Communication: Related Work

-These three theoretical perspectives on communication emphasize different aspects of the communication process: the communication study perspective focuses on the encoding and decoding process of messages; the cognitive science perspective discusses how behavioral cues can inform mental models of interlocutor's minds; the social science perspective describes how perception of others' minds could dictate our behaviors.
-Our Mutual Theory of Mind framework attempts to bring these different emphasis together into one coherent framework to understand the mutual shaping process of perceptions and feedback during communication.
+These three perspectives on communication emphasize different aspects of the communication process: the communication study perspective focuses on the encoding and decoding process of messages; the cognitive science perspective discusses how behavioral cues can inform our interpretations of interlocutor's minds; the social science perspective describes how interpretations of others' minds could predict our behaviors.
+Our Mutual Theory of Mind framework attempts to bring these different emphasis together into one coherent framework to understand the mutual shaping process of interpretations and feedback during communication.